[email protected]

 At Assisting Hands Home Care in Fort Myers, FL, our staff can meet with you and your loved one about their nutritional needs and discuss a home care plan in which one of our caregivers can provide healthy meals.
 This includes grocery shopping, cooking, serving the meal, and cleaning up afterwards.

-Tags: hunger, nutrition, senior care
+Tags: nutrition, senior care

 Related Articles